The cost of capital in the income approach is still one of the more misunderstood and inappropriately applied components of the valuation process.

 By Kimberly Linebarger, Financial Analyst

 When a marital dissolution includes the valuation of a business, the cost of capital utilized in the income approach is still one of the more misunderstood and inappropriately applied components of the valuation process.
-It is important that a lawyer in the family law arena have a basic understanding of the cost of capital in order to spot blatant errors in not only the opposing expert’s reports but in their own expert’s reports.
+It is important that a lawyer in the family law arena has a basic understanding of the cost of capital in order to spot blatant errors in not only the opposing expert’s reports but in their own expert’s reports.

 Lawyers need to read their own expert’s reports prior to depositions and request coherent backup of any inputs that do not seem clear; this is true for both the quantitative and qualitative factors.
 This is not the same as directing the appraiser’s conclusion of value, as independence of the expert’s opinion must always be maintained.